Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Results

 \subsection{Mean-field estimation}

-We implemented the EB quadratic estimator on HILC cleaned E-mode and B-mode maps for the LATs configuration and sky coverage.
-We computed the mean-field effect on lensing reconstruction using a set of 50 simulations as described in Sect. \ref{sec:simulation}.
-We considered homogeneous instrumental noise and azimuthally symmetric beam, so the dominant contribution to the mean-field arises from masking due to incomplete sky coverage.
-In addition, Galactic foreground can be regarded as an anisotropic contamination to the CMB signal, which can further enhance the mean-field bias.
-To quantify the impact of these foreground, we compare two cases.
-In the first case, we used co-added foreground contaminated noise-free CMB maps of \(95+145~\mathrm{GHz}\) before component separation.
-These co-added maps include the average foreground contribution of the 95 GHz and 145 GHz channel.
-We then added HILC residual noise realisations to these maps and performed lensing reconstruction.
-We refer to these foreground contaminated mock observations as the Medium Frequency (MF) maps in this paper.
-The resulting power spectrum of the mean-field effect for MF maps before component separation is shown in red in Fig. \ref{fig:mean-field} for the \texttt{d11s6} model.
-In the second case, we evaluated the mean-field after component separation for both the \texttt{d11s6} and \texttt{d12s7} foreground models.
-The comparison demonstrates that component separation reduces the overall mean-field contribution relative to the first case, but a non-negligible bias remains.
+We implemented the EB estimator on the HILC-cleaned E-mode and B-mode maps for the LAT configuration and sky coverage.
+We computed the mean-field effect on lensing reconstruction using a set of 100 simulations as described in Sect. \ref{sec:simulation}.
+We considered homogeneous instrumental noise and an azimuthally symmetric beam, so the dominant contribution to the mean-field effect arises from masking due to incomplete sky coverage.
+In addition, the Galactic foreground can be regarded as an anisotropic contamination to the CMB signal, which can further enhance the mean-field bias.
+To quantify the impact of these foregrounds, we compared two cases.
+In the first case, we used co-added, foreground-contaminated, noise-free CMB maps of $95+145~\mathrm{GHz}$ before component separation.
+These co-added maps include the average foreground contribution of the 95 GHz and 145 GHz channels.
+We then added residual HILC noise realisations to these maps and performed lensing reconstruction.
+We refer to these foreground contaminated mock observations as the medium-frequency (MF) maps in this paper.
+The resulting power spectrum of the mean-field effect for MF maps before component separation is shown in red in Fig. \ref{fig:mean-field} for the d10s5 model.
+In the second case, we evaluated the mean-field effect after component separation for both the d10s5 and d12s7 foreground models.
+The comparison demonstrates that component separation reduces the overall mean-field contribution by a factor of two.
+However, the mean-field level is comparable to the $N^{(1)}_L$ reconstruction noise at low multipoles, and it is non-negligible even after component separation.
 The mean-field contamination does not depend on the foreground models because power spectra for the two models overlap with each other.
-This is expected as the mean-field effect is dominated mostly by the anisotropies introduced due to masking.
+This is expected as the mean-field effect is mostly dominated by the anisotropies introduced due to masking.
 The power spectrum of the mean field in all cases is comparable to the $N_L^{(1)}$ bias at low $\ell \lesssim 100$, underlining the necessity of carefully modeling and subtracting it to achieve an unbiased lensing reconstruction.
-In Fig. \ref{fig:mean-field}, we show the mean-field effect for the EE quadratic estimator of component separated E-mode maps corresponding to \texttt{d11s6} model.
+In Fig. \ref{fig:mean-field}, we show the mean-field effect for the EE quadratic estimator of component-separated E-mode maps corresponding to d10s5 model.
 We can notice that the effect dominates the lensing signal at low $\ell$.
-This is one of the main reason why we do not consider a minimum variance (MV) combination of all quadratic estimator as discussed in section \ref{sec:sec2.2}.
-The mean-field effect contributions from same-pair estimators such as $TT$ and $EE$ estimator makes the reconstruction with MV estimator noisy at low multipoles and a careful subtraction is needed in that case.
+One of the main reasons why we did not consider a minimum-variance (MV) combination of all quadratic estimators is discussed in Sect. \ref{sec:sec2.2}.
+The mean-field effect contributions from same-pair estimators such as the $TT$ and $EE$ estimators makes the reconstruction with an MV estimator noisy at low multipoles, and a careful subtraction is needed in that case.